-1.7.4 Environmental Assessment for Airfield Operations at Naval Air Station Fallon, August 2013
+1.7.4 Environmental Assessment for Airfield Operations at Naval Air Station Fallon, August 2013 airfield operations to meet future training requirements.

-The Navy evaluated the potential for environmental impacts if it maintained then-currently conducted airfield operations, conducted operations with introduction of new types of aircraft, and increased airfield operations to meet future training requirements.
 The Navy was scheduled to progressively transition from aging aircraft to newer aircraft beginning in 2015, with the transition complete by 2028.
 As aircraft transitions occur, Carrier Air Wings and other aviation units would arrive at NAS Fallon to participate in training events with newer aircraft, such as the F-35C Lightning II, EA-18G Growler, and RQ-21A Blackjack.
 Under the Proposed Action, F-35C training courses were expected to begin in 2017.
 Proposed facility development required to support aircraft missions at NAS Fallon would include space for aircraft maintenance, crew and equipment, administration, training, and a UAS runway and staging area.
 This Environmental Assessment was focused on airfield operations only and did not include analysis of training activities in the FRTC.
 As described in the Finding of No Significant Impact dated August 19, 2013, it was determined that the Proposed Action would not significantly affect the quality of the human environment.